War of the Heavenly Horses: Background

-The horses
+Dayuan horses

 Emperor Wu decided to defeat the nomadic steppe Xiongnu, who had harassed the Han dynasty for decades.
 In 139 BC he sent an envoy by the name of Zhang Qian to survey the west and forge a military alliance with the Yuezhi against the Xiongnu.

-On the way to Central Asia through the Gobi desert, Zhang was captured twice.

-On his return, he impressed the emperor with his description of the "heavenly horses" of Dayuan.
+On the way to Central Asia through the Gobi desert, Zhang was captured and imprisoned twice by Xiongnu, but he managed to escape and continue his original diplomatic mission.
+Although Youzhi eventually declined the alliance, Zhang brought back vital geographic and demographic information about the Western Regions on his return, and impressed Emperor Wu with his description of the spectacular "heavenly horses" of Dayuan.

 According to the Book of the Later Han (penned by a Chinese historian during the fifth century and considered an authoritative record of the Han history between 25 and 220), at least five or six, and perhaps as many as ten diplomatic groups were dispatched annually by the Han court to Central Asia during this period to buy horses."

 The horses have since captured the popular imagination of China, leading to horse carvings, breeding grounds in Gansu, and up to 430,000 such horses in the cavalry during even the Tang dynasty.